 The balloon is designed for patients with a mass index of 27 to 32, so the treatment is effective and appropriate.
 However, it is not suitable for those with a high rate of obesity.

-The OBALON balloon price in the USA ranges between $6,000 and $9,000, according to the Healthline website. while the same balloon will cost you in the UK around £5500, again, keep that in mind in Turkey, the cost of gastric balloon procedures is more affordable with the same quality and guaranteed results
+The OBALON balloon price in the USA ranges between $6,000 and $9,000, according to Healthline; again. while the same balloon will cost you in the UK £5500; again, keep in mind that, in Turkey, the cost of gastric balloon procedures is more affordable with the same quality and guaranteed results

 5. The Spatz Balloon